Update

 • History-taking support through a simple funnel approach: begin, develop, check, and clarify.

-• Grammar taught through real nursing tasks such as instructions, advice, histories, quantities, routines, and observations.
+• Grammar taught through real nursing tasks: instructions, advice, histories, quantities, routines, and observations.

 • Regular vocabulary recycling and guided speaking practice to build confidence step by step.